lillianlakes/credit-card-fraud-detection/README.md

   4. Type of Device - Although the dataset includes device ID, I do not know what type of device was used.
 There may be patterns in the type of devices that scammers use.

-  5. Data on Whether Transaction Passed Addition Checks - Transactions that do not pass checks, such as CVV (Card Verification Value) and AVS (Address Verification System), are more likely to be fraudulent.
+  5. Data on Whether Transaction Passed Additional Checks - Transactions that do not pass checks, such as CVV (Card Verification Value) and AVS (Address Verification System), are more likely to be fraudulent.
 Yet, I have no information on whether checks were passed.

   6. IP Addresses in Standard Format - Although available, the IP addresses provided are not a standard form that would make validation on real datasets easier.